Sukhoi Su-34: Russia

+Trials, early service

 The Su-34 is rumoured to have made its combat debut during the 2008 Russo-Georgian War.

 In July 2010, several Su-34s and Su-24Ms conducted a 6,000 km non-stop flight from air bases in European Russia to the Russian Far East.
 The exercise included aircraft carrying weapons at full load and simulated delivering them on targets, demonstrating the Su-34's long-range capability.
 The Su-24Ms were refuelled three times, while the Su-34s were refuelled twice.

 The final stage of the Su-34's state trials was completed on 19 September 2011 and the aircraft entered service in early 2014.
-Russia plans to have 124 aircraft in use by 2020.
-It is planned to increase to 200 aircraft later.